jappeace/jappeaceApplication/content/releasing-software.md

 Because they're going to think our platform messed up their data somehow.
 So I reply to his announcement, because I know he's well aware of this.

-> Not sure if I'd release the "feature" because "our Elm tables" are kind of incoherent right now.
+> I'm not sure if I'd release the "feature" because "our Elm tables" are kind of incoherent right now.
 But if you're happy with it 🤷‍♂️

 Here I named the specific features interacting instead of "feature" and "our Elm tables", which is redacted for the sake of anonymity.
-Now is this blunt?
+Now, is this blunt?
 Yes, but there is *a lot of money on the line*.

-The same manager who blamed the Developers in the missing button incident, was also responsible for this release.
+The same manager who blamed the developers in the missing button incident, was also responsible for this release.
-Naturally, he used his amazing managing talents, and decided to throw a tantrum and get the CTO to scold me.
+Naturally, he used his amazing management talents, and decided to throw a tantrum and get the CTO to scold me.
-Yes, I was scolded, and told I had done a good thing at the same time by the CTO?
+Yes, I was scolded, and told I had done a good thing at the same time by the CTO.
 I got told my communication was too blunt and not precise enough, but it once again puts all the blame on developers, even though our beloved manager could've asked in #tech before releasing, "Are there any serious issues left with feature X or Y or Z?"
 Like you would do in a team.
-Or he could've engaged me in my #general response, figure out what's going on. [^tricks]
+Or he could've engaged me in my #general response, to figure out what's going on. [^tricks]

 [^tricks]: Perhaps this is the hidden trick to becoming a manager,
            just constantly blame others for your own mistakes.